 Archery Instruction is available at the Kodabow Factory Range.
 Please call ahead at 484-947-5471 and schedule a lesson or reserve shooting space.
+Our Archery Instructor, Chuck Matasic, is also the Archery Director at the West Chester Gun Club and arrangements can be made to shoot outdoors and at longer distances weather permitting.
+AN APPOINTMENT TIME IS REQUIRED VIA PHONE OR EMAIL FOR BOTH LOCATIONS.
 You can shoot on your own or receive instruction and assistance.
 All types of bows - (traditional and compound) are welcome.

 Our range is located in a Barn at:

 411 Clover Mill Road (Lower Barn)

 Exton, PA 19341

 Shooting in a Barn: This is a rustic environment.
 That means a lot of character.
 As you approach the barn, you might be put off a bit by the exterior appearance but forge ahead.
 Once inside, you will find a lighted 21 yard range that allows the shooter to gain an excellent perspective of arrow flight and a positive and encouraging environment.
 It is a place to shoot, have fun and immerse yourself in all things archery.